gohyuhan/gitti/README.md

 - refactor: refactor bubble, bubble tea, lip gloss to be compatible for its upcoming v2 release
 - Fix: Remove discard selection option
 - Fix: Fix unstage all api to be compatible for unborn repo
+- Fix: fix a slight ui issue where it will softwrap and break the layout
+- refactor: update git operation api for create/switch branch to use native git command instead of using own custom logic flow to get the same result but more efficiently and faster

 ### [v0.1.0]
 - Initial release in development